Malta Information Technology Agency

-The Malta Information Technology Agency (Abbreviation: MITA) is a Maltese government agency under the Ministry for Finance and Financial Services.
+The Malta Information Technology Agency (Abbreviation: MITA) is a Maltese government agency under the Office of the Prime Minister.
 MITA manages the implementation of IT programmes in Government to enhance public service delivery and provides the infrastructure needed to execute ICT services to Government.
 MITA is also responsible to propagate further use of ICT in society and economy and to promote and deliver programmes to enhance ICT education and the use of ICT as a learning tool.

 History

 1990-1996: Management Systems Unit Limited

 It was formed by the Maltese government in 1990 as the Management Systems Unit Ltd (MSU) as part of the reform of public services.

 1997-2008: Malta Information Technology and Training Services Limited

 In 1997, MSU changed its name and role to Malta Information Technology and Training Services Limited.
 It was focused on providing IT and training services.

 2009-present: Malta Information Technology Agency

 MITA was established in 2009 into a more wider organisation looking at the application of ICTs across all sectors of society and the economy.